 In order to differentiate the products we have above, let’s put them into context by first discussing their tool types in general.
 What are hammer drills, impact drills, and driver drills, in general?
 Which tool to use for which task?

-It works by producing hammering blows towards the direction of the hole.
+It works by producing hammering blows toward the direction of the hole.
 Regular hammer drills usually look similar to driver drills while rotary hammers, just like the DeWalt DCH273B, are usually bulkier.

 They are also designed with an adjustable torque control so you can adjust it accordingly based on the material you’re hammering/pulverizing/drilling thru.

-Moving forward, an impact driver is the tool that loosens or drives screws requiring high torque.
+Moving forward, an impact driver is a tool that loosens or drives screws requiring high torque.

-While the hammer drill produce hammering blows towards the direction of the hole, the impact drill delivers hammering action in the direction of the rotation in order to fasten or loosen the screw.
+While the hammer drill produces hammering blows toward the direction of the hole, the impact drill delivers hammering action in the direction of the rotation in order to fasten or loosen the screw.

-It has no torque control and is usually built as a stubby tool with short head.
+It has no torque control and is usually built as a stubby tool with a short head.

-Lastly, the driver/drill is the dependable and versatile type of tool.
+Lastly, the driver/drill is a dependable and versatile type of tool.
 It’s intended for drilling holes and driving screws.